-- When I think of a buffet I think of old soggy food that’s made with poor quality ingredients.
+- When I think of a traditional buffet I think of old soggy food that’s made with poor quality ingredients.
 Christmas buffets in Iceland are WAY different – reindeer meatballs, raw whale, smoked salmon, lamb.
-The delicious food list goes on and on!
-While these buffets are popular during Christmas, they are also very popular and require a reservation far in advance.
-However, if you can get into a Christmas buffet in Iceland, you are in for an amazing meal!
+The list of delicious food goes on and on!
+While these buffets are popular during Christmas, they are also very popular with the locals, so a reservation well in advance is required.
+If you are able to experience a Christmas buffet in Iceland, you are in for an amazing meal!

 - Hangikjöt + Laufabrauð

-- Winter Solstice – darkest day of the year
+- Winter Solstice – the darkest day of the year

 - In Reykjavik, we get 4 hours of daylight, but some places in the North only see 2-3 hours!